ep390/ep390/ep-390-web/app/syllabus/page.md

 So which is it? **Over-hyped purveyor of AI Slop?** Or **impending economic revolution** posing a real threat to artists, musicians, and anyone not poised to benefit from the success of major tech companies? **Can it be both?**

+Generative models can be very helpful for writing code, especially for beginners who want to learn fast.
+Can they also be useful for other artistic practices?
+Will they be useful in the future?
 Learn to see through the hype and make your own informed opinions about the utility, trajectory, and ethics of modern generative AI.

 ## Topic List

 Each week will introduce a new topic, and work on an introductory lab exercise.
-Each exercise is an opportunity to expand on in the mid-term and final projects.
+Each exercise is an opportunity to expand on further in the mid-term and final projects.

 - Hands on: Tools for agentic code generation
 - Hands on: Symbolic Music Generation